apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 ## Summary

 In this tutorial, you learned how to use Flink SQL to define a whole continuous data pipeline.
-While not designed initially with streaming semantics in mind, SQL is a timeless and powerful query language that you can write comp;lete programs.
+While not designed initially with streaming semantics in mind, SQL is a timeless and powerful query language that you can write complete programs.
 Where Flink SQL differs from traditional database queries is that it works with dynamic tables and is continuously consuming rows as they arrive and is continuously producing updates to the result tables.

 All Flink SQL programs follow a similar pattern: define a table source, perform manipulations on the data, persist the data to storage.

 Moreover, you were introduced to some fundamental concepts when processing unbounded streams of data.
-You learned about [time attributes](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/concepts/time_attributes/) such as event time vs. processing time and how to deal with data order.
-You also learned about [windows](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/) and how to apply that with Flink SQL on your data.
+You learned a bit about [time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}) and also about [windows]({{< ref "docs/dev/datastream/operators/windows" >}}) and how to apply that with Flink SQL on your data.
 Windows are the key to turning neverending streams of data into manageable chunks for computation and are integral to any stream processor.

 ## Next steps